pfnet-research/chainer-capsnet/README.md

 ### Interpolation of values in digit capsules

-Here, I show reconstructed images after linearly tweaking the value in a dimension in the capsule (as well as section 5.1 and figure 4 in the paper).
+Here, we show reconstructed images after linearly tweaking the value in a dimension in the capsule (as well as section 5.1 and figure 4 in the paper).
 Green images in the center are reconstructed images without perturbation.
 Note that a dimension has a different factor if the digit capsule differs, because each matrix for reconstructing each digit is unshared.

 You can find and enjoy some factors of variation.